MaliciousFiles/WinToaster/README.md

     `git clone YOUR_REPOSITORY_LINK`
 3. Add the original repository as the upstream, like so:
     `git remote add upstream https://github.com/MaliciousFiles/WinToaster.git`
+4. Enter the `WinToaster` directory.
+Install the development version of WinToaster with `pip install -e .`
-4. Make any changes, and push them to your repository.
+5. Make any changes, and push them to your repository.
-5. Open a pull request on GitHub.
+6. Open a pull request on GitHub.

 ### Contributors